kevinburke/rct/readme.md

 ## What needs to get done?

-- The fitness function does not have enough inputs.
+- [The fitness function][fitness] does not have enough inputs.
 Specifically, it currently checks whether a track is a complete loop and doesn't collide with itself.
 It *could* check:

     - Excitement.
-The easiest heuristic for excitement is what's used to compute excitement in the game Roller Coaster Tycoon 2; would take into account the number of drops, the speed, G forces etc.
+The easiest heuristic for excitement is [what's used to compute excitement in the game Roller Coaster Tycoon 2][openrct2-excitement]; would take into account the number of drops, the speed, G forces etc.

     - Physics - whether the car can make it around the track.